 There are two little hormone glands, about the size of a grape, that sit just on top of our kidneys.
-Only small but they play such a HUGE part in our wellbeing and they really do appreciate a bit of love and care.
+Your adrenal glands are only small but they play such a HUGE part in our wellbeing and they really do appreciate a bit of love and care.

 They may not be the largest of the hormone glands but, among the many hormones they produce, are our stress hormones cortisol and adrenaline.
 Cortisol is absolutely vital to life – it controls our sleep cycle, helps suppress inflammation, gives us energy from non-carbohydrate food and regulates our blood pressure.
 Adrenaline is a key hormone in our ‘fight or flight’ stress response, designed to help us deal with imminent danger and trauma.

 The problem comes when we are keeping our bodies in that constant state of stress.
 Our ancestors would have had to cope with running away from a lion or hunting for food whereas in the modern world stress comes from many other and very different arenas.

 We are frequently attached to screens – phones, tablets, laptops, TV screens, we are constantly ‘in touch’ what is happening in the world and are almost expected to be always available.
 This can then affect our sleep cycles as we are ‘wired’ and rarely completely switch off.
 How many of us can say that we have a whole day without looking at our phones or a screen of some kind?
 I willingly admit to this too.
 It’s all too easy.